helq/the-little-cppler-book/07-content-block-1.4.md

 ---

 But I'm getting bored of writing so much code with the `while`{.cpp} loop.
-In fact, the pattern whe have been using with while is so common that there is a shorter version of it, the `for`{.cpp}.
+In fact, the pattern we have been using with while is so common that there is a shorter version of it, the `for`{.cpp}.
 Let's see if you can guess what the following code does:

 ~~~{.cpp layout="01-simple.cc"}